Human-Augment-Analytics/CichlidBowerTracking/README.md

 12. Traverse to the desired directory in your file system and clone this repo using `git clone https://github.com/charlesrclark1243/CichlidBowerTracking.git`.
 13. Setup the environment by entering the command `conda env create -f cichlidbowertracking.yml` [3](https://stackoverflow.com/a/59686678).
 14. If you get the error `CondaSSLError: Encountered an SSL error.
 Most likely a certificate verification issue.` try running the previous command again and it will likely pickup with the setup exactly where it left off before the error.

+## How to Setup Rclone Remote

+This section explains how to setup the rclone remote used to connect to the Dropbox.
+If your preferred method isn't listed here, please feel free to add the step-by-step process here.

+### Windows WSL2 (Ubuntu x86)

+1. Install rclone using the Ubuntu command line, e.g., `sudo apt install`.
+2. Download the `rclone` file from `BioSci-McGrath/Apps/CichlidPiData/__CredentialFiles/` Dropbox directory.
+3. Move the downloaded `rclone` file from your Windows Downloads folder to `/home/<wsl-user>/.config/rclone/`.
+4. Run the command `rclone config` and rename the rclone remote from `cichlidVideo` to `CichlidPiData`.
+5. Reconnect to the rclone remote by running `rclone config reconnect CichlidPiData:` and following the provided prompts.

 ## References
 1. "Miniconda: Quick command line install," docs.anaconda.com. [https://docs.anaconda.com/free/miniconda/#quick-command-line-install](https://docs.anaconda.com/free/miniconda/#quick-command-line-install).